-Are you looking to print your photos, but you’re not sure what photo print sizes to use?
-Are you struggling to determine which picture size is right for you?
+Are you looking to print your photos, but you’re not sure what print size to use?
+Are you struggling to determine which of the standard photo print sizes is right for you?

 You’ve come to the right place.

-Because in this article, I’m going to clear up everything related to print sizes–what they are, what’s feasible given your image dimensions, and whether you need to consider common aspect ratios when printing.
-I’ll close with a list of common picture sizes, so that you get a sense of the options available to you.
+In this article, I’m going to clear up everything related to print sizes – what they are, what’s feasible given your image dimensions, and whether you need to consider common aspect ratios when printing.
+I’ll close with a list of common picture sizes so that you get a sense of the options available to you.

 What Are Photo Print Sizes?

 Photo print sizes are a list of possible sizes you can print your photos.